 Dave Pegg & Anthony John Clarke

-Doors 7pm for 8pm start
+Doors 7pm on stage 8pm

 Melbourne Assembly Rooms

-High St. Melbourne, Derbyshire DE73 8GF
+High Street, Melbourne, Derbyshire DE73 8GF

 Legendary multi-instrumentalist Dave 'Peggy' Pegg (Fairport Convention, Jethro Tull) will be joined again by one of the top singer-songwriters on the acoustic/folk scene, Anthony John Clarke.
 The evening will see the duo perform a variety of much loved songs and hits, with their own unique brand of humour and banter, 'seamlessly' blended into the proceedings!

 Anthony John Clarke was born on 18th October 1956, in Belfast, Northern Ireland, a place where he spent much of his childhood, growing up during the 'Troubles' and conflicts of the late 1960's.
 He started songwriting at the age of nine, inspired by the music of the sixties and he later moved to Liverpool, living and performing as a singer-songwriter...

 "All I ever wanted to be was a writer of songs.
 From the minute I heard Barry Maguire singing the song “Eve of Destruction” and held the single “Like A Rolling Stone” by Dylan in my hand.
 From those beautiful Sunday evenings I would sit and watch Al Stewart, John Martyn, Claire Hamill and Christy Moore and a host of other greats grace the University Hall stage in Belfast, and from the time I spent my paper round money on a second hand Eko Ranger 6 at Smithfield Market, I was doomed."

 Audience quotes from some of Anthony John's gigs...